 Other notable Simonsig sparkling mentions are Simonsig Kaapse Vonkel Brut 2018 and Simonsig Kaapse Vonkel Brut Rose 2018.

 Tell me more about Simonsig Cuvée Royale Blanc de Blancs 2014

-Simonsig Cuvée Royale Blanc de Blancs 2014 and the other sparkling wines mentioned above are available outside of South Africa and in Europe can be ordered from Cape Classique UK (Case of 6 bottles of Simonsig Cuvée Royale Blanc de Blancs 2014 £144 plus shipping).
+Simonsig Cuvée Royale Blanc de Blancs 2014 and the other sparkling wines mentioned above are available outside of South Africa and in Europe of 6 bottles of Simonsig Cuvée Royale Blanc de Blancs 2014 for £144 plus shipping).